dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 If a large file operation needs to occur, then the ai can present back a list of files and then show the proposed filesystem.
 The proposed filesystem can be on the real filesystem in a temp folder, and so the user can inspect it the way they would a normal filesystem.

 Can include some processing steps in between, where transformers or other types of jobs are run, possibly using AI bots, like the blurb writer.
 So the game inside orgs becomes building these little apps themselves, which they can connect up to different workflows to do things for them, like blurb writing, and they get continually updated by feedback from different users.
 The user feedback is merged in some weighted way, and whole workflows can be automatically rerun with minor tweaks

+Could do an offline version that used the files management in the browser, or that gained access to the filesystem directly, and then proceeded to modify things in a protected way.

 ## Do a presentation using the anything app
 The slides any everything for this presentation would be edited and modified based on feedback live, in the meeting.
 So you start as looking like a slide deck, but you expand out to showing how the chat interface works.